chiqors/spring-boot-microservices/README.md

 - **Authentication and Authorization**: The application uses Keycloak to manage authentication and authorization, providing secure access control across services.
 Keycloak handles user logins, role-based access, and integrates with existing identity providers.
 - **Monitoring and Observability**: The application integrates with various monitoring tools, such as OpenTelemetry, Prometheus, and Grafana, to provide visibility into the health and performance of the microservices.
 - **Docker and Kubernetes Configuration**: This project includes the basic configuration files for building Docker images and deploying the application to a Kubernetes cluster.
+- **Testing with Testcontainers**: By utilizing the Testcontainers dependency, the application can perform isolated testing of services with their required dependencies.
+This approach ensures that tests are reliable and can simulate real-world scenarios effectively.

 ## Application Architecture